DylanChelo/CSC212-RecursiveGraphics/README.md

 ## Setup

-This program is mainly tested on Ubuntu, as it uses the Linux version of the SFML Library installed directly into the libraries folder of this repository.
+This program is mainly tested on Ubuntu, and currently requires that the SFML library is installed using the command listed below.
+There was an attempt made to use the Linux version of the SFML Library installed directly into the libraries folder of this repository, and instructions on how to try that are in comments in the Makefile.
+However, at this time it is not 100% working, so the steps below are recommended.

 ### Prerequisites